UVicNotes/CSC-370/Notes/2-Entity-Relationship-Model.md

 ![Keys Example](img/2017-01-10--10-42-50.jpg)

+### Surrogate Keys

-A **surrogate key** is a unique identifier which only serves to be the key for an entity.
+_definition_: A **surrogate key** is a unique identifier which only serves to be the key for an entity.
 For example a student number or Social Insurance Number (SIN) is a surrogate key.

 ### Rules